LLC Florida: Everything You Need to Know

 The Employer Identification Number (EIN), or Federal Tax Identification Number, is used to establish an enterprise entity.
 It's basically a social security number for the organization.
 An EIN is required for the following:

 - to open an enterprise checking account for the firm

 An EIN is obtained from the IRS (free of charge) by the enterprise owner after forming the corporation.

 If you need help starting an LLC in Florida, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.